YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execution permission to all subdirectories
+Script that creates a new directory